THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH

 A SNAPSHOT OF THE DISMAL OUTCOMES OF HEALTHCARE IN THE U.S.

-In our modern world, the prevalence of chronic diseases like diabetes, heart disease, cancer, and autoimmune disorders has reached catastrophic levels that are now crippling our healthcare system so much so, that Medicare and Medicaid are expected to be bankrupt by 2026.
+In our modern world, the prevalence of chronic diseases like diabetes, heart disease, cancer, and autoimmune disorders has reached catastrophic levels that are now crippling our healthcare system so much so, that Medicaid is expected to be bankrupt by 2026.
 These diseases not only reduce our quality of life but also place a tremendous burden on both the healthcare system and the patients finances that enter this system with so much hope.
 With bloated prices on every medical procedure available, if hospitalized with a chronic disease, patients often find their life savings evaporate very quickly in their “golden years.”

 Despite having both the most sophisticated technology in medicine and the highest healthcare costs in the modern world, our healthcare system produces the most dismal outcomes, compared to every other developed nation.
 However, a growing body of evidence supports the idea that every one of these diseases are entirely linked to our lifestyle choices, diet, and exposure to countless environmental toxins found in: processed foods and beverages, cookware, clothing, bedding, carpet, and more.
 In short, we live on a bio-toxic planet and the best thing we can do for ourselves is to mitigate and minimize exposure, emphasizing the need for a different, proactive, preventative, and more holistic approach to health and well-being.